 You can let your hair down

-It's a day to break the monotony and do something fun with your hair!
+It's easy to get stuck in a hair rut.
+So, today, break the monotony and do something fun with your hair!

 Most women are obsessed with their hair